Ydzz18/mall_website/Presentation.md

 Feature 6: Email Notification System
 "Automatic emails for registration, orders, payments, and shipping.
 All configured from admin settings panel—no coding required."

+Feature 7: Delivery Management System
+"Orders that ship automatically route to our delivery management system.
+Admins assign riders with vehicle information, and the system tracks delivery progress in real-time: pending → assigned → in-transit → delivered."

+Feature 8: Multi-Level Role-Based Access Control "Three admin levels with granular permissions prevent unauthorized access.
+A Super Admin can manage all admins, an Admin can only create moderators, and a Moderator can only view and manage orders.
+The sidebar automatically adjusts based on permissions."

+Feature 9: Secure Admin Password Reset
+"Admins can reset forgotten passwords through email with time-limited tokens (1 hour expiry).
+The system validates identity via registered email and logs all password reset attempts for security."

+Feature 10: Admin Account Management
+"Super Admins can create, manage, and delete other admin accounts with role-based restrictions.
+This ensures proper delegation of responsibilities and prevents role escalation attacks."

 5. DATABASE HIGHLIGHTS (1-2 minutes)
 Key Statistics